Midlife intolerances: signs you may be developing a food intolerance or allergy

 Yes you can.
 As you age, some researchers suggest that your immune system may weaken naturally, which may be why you’re suddenly struggling with that creamy milkshake or feeling itchy after some grilled fish.
 Certain events (like pregnancy or illness) that occur during adulthood can also compromise your immune system, which may trigger a reaction to a food that you’ve had no trouble with in the past.
 Theories suggest limited exposure to allergens as a child can also trigger an allergic response as an adult.

-Do I have an intolerance or an allergy?
+Do I have a food intolerance or an allergy?

-If your symptoms mainly involve the digestive system (like stomach pain, bloating and gas) a few hours after eating certain foods, this is likely an intolerance.
-Like your immune system, your digestive system can also be affected as you age which may see you develop an intolerance later in life.
+If your symptoms mainly involve the digestive system (like stomach pain, bloating and gas) a few hours after eating certain foods, this is likely a food intolerance.
+Like your immune system, your digestive system can also be affected as you age which may see you develop a food intolerance later in life.

 - Lactose intolerance: Everyone is born with the enzyme lactase, which helps your body digest the lactose in foods.
 Your body naturally produces less lactase as soon as you’re weaned from milk as a baby.
 As you get older and your lactase production continues to decline, you may find yourself suddenly struggling with high lactose dairy products like milk, and experience mild to severe symptoms like bloating, wind and diarrhoea if you have too much.
 While some people will be able to tolerate small levels of lactose, others will find comfort from lactose free milk or options like soy and other dairy alternatives.